 e.
 It eliminates, at a cost, the risk of obsolescence of the financed goods.

 f.
-It is very flexible, because it makes comfortable to many circumstances peculiar of the users.
+It is very flexible because it makes it comfortable for many circumstances peculiar to the users.

 6. CASES WHEN LEASING IS RECOMENDABLE

 a.
 When in reason of the technological development the probability of obsolescence is very high.
-It is the case of computers, where the changes are presented in a very fast pace.
+It is the case of computers, where the changes are presented at a very fast pace.

 c.
 Some business requires equipment under good conditions of maintenance (almost new) as the trucks dispatchers.
 The client who can't find a product of this type at the moment that he/she wants it forgets and the sale gets lost.
 Hardly a person takes in only one day the sodas that he/she didn't find in the previous ones.
-Sale that is not made won't be replaced.
-In these cases, it is preferable to maintain new cars in lease that to own old ones, to avoid the inherent risks for mechanical breakdown.
+The sale that is not made won't be replaced.
+In these cases, it is preferable to maintain new cars in the lease than to own old ones, to avoid the inherent risks for mechanical breakdown.

 e.
-In season business.
-To have its own equipment it would represent a very big waste and, therefore, it is better to rent them for the required time.
+In-season business.
+To have its own equipment would represent a very big waste and, therefore, it is better to rent them for the required time.

 f.
-To solve serious problems of capital of work (leasing back).
-When a company doesn't have another resource to solve a problem of liquidity, he/she can sell their equipment or it leaves it and takes it in lease.
+To solve serious problems of the capital of work (leasing back).
+When a company doesn't have another resource to solve a problem of liquidity, he/she can sell their equipment or leave it and take it in lease.

-In the previous cases, although mathematically it would be more expensive the leasing that the purchase, it is advisable to use this option.
+In the previous cases, although mathematically it would be more expensive the lease than the purchase, it is advisable to use this option.

-The financial calculation is made bringing to Net Present Value (VPN) the flows of funds of the alternatives that are presented, including different depreciation modalities it is compared with the possibility of getting a bank loan to buy the goods in cash.
-The tributary norm should be revised and the effect of the presumptive rent to see if he/she allows to take advantage completely of the benefit, when discounting the depreciation.
+The financial calculation is made bringing to Net Present Value (VPN) the cash flow of the alternatives that are presented, including different depreciation modalities it is compared with the possibility of getting a bank loan to buy the goods in cash.
+The tributary norm should be revised and the effect of the presumptive rent to see if he/she allows taking advantage completely of the benefit when discounting the depreciation.
 Each case should be studied projecting the flow of funds carefully.